GatoGraphQL/GatoGraphQL/docs/installing-gatographql-for-wordpress.md

 ## Plugin

-Download [the latest release of the plugin][latest-release-url] as a .zip file.
+Download the latest release of the plugin<!-- @todo Fix when plugin released in wp.org [the latest release of the plugin][latest-release-url]--> as a .zip file.

 Then, in the WordPress admin: